ballerina-attic/resiliency-timeouts/README.md

    -p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Navigate to `restful-service/guide` and run the restful-service using following command
+- Navigate to `restful-service/guide` and run the restful-service using the following command
 ```
-   $ ballerina run product_search/ --config product_search/ballerina.conf
+   $ ballerina run --config product_search/ballerina.conf product_search/
 ```

 - Observe the tracing using Jaeger UI using following URL